matloff/omsi/README.md

 **Be sure to try OMSI in an actual session before your first OMSI-based exam.**  Start up the server, playing the role of the instructor (see "Directions for instructors" below), and then start the client, playing the role of the student as above.
+It is recommend that you use OMSI for a while before trying the External Editor option.

 Make sure your laptop is fully charged before the exam.